Living and Studying in the Heart of Europe

-Many countries claim to be ‘in the heart of Europe’, but only Belgium truly is!
-From any of our Belgian campuses you can be in Paris, Frankfurt, London or Amsterdam in less than three hours.
-Brussels is not only the capital of Belgium, it is also home to the headquarters of the European Union, NATO and many other global institutions.
-In addition, several thousand international companies have their headquarters or operational centres based in the area.
-Both Ghent and Leuven are bustling student towns, with beautiful medieval centres highlighted by abbeys, churches, museums, historical buildings and world-heritage sites.
+Many countries claim to be ‘in the heart of Europe’ - but only Belgium really is!
+Based in one of our campuses in Ghent, Leuven or Brussels, you can hop to Frankfurt, London or Amsterdam in only 3 hours.
+Brussels is not only the Capital of Belgium, the city also houses the headquarters of the European Union, NATO and many other global institutions.
+In addition, thousands of international companies have their headquarters or operational centres based in the area.
+Both Ghent and Leuven are bustling student towns, with beautiful medieval centres highlighted by abbeys, churches, museums and historical buildings.

 Belgium is bubbling with culture